Inspiring Scandinavian Kitchen Design Ideas

 Neutral color palette

 Another popular element of Scandinavian kitchen design is a neutral color palette.
 White, gray, brown and other neutral colors are often used to create a clean and uncluttered look, making the kitchen feel spacious and open.
-Additionally, neutral colors are a great backdrop for pops of color, such as a colorful backsplash or a colorful piece of artwork.

 Use neutral colors